rohitm487/minor-project/README.md

 # Minor Project: Structured Reasoning with Proof Systems

-This project implements a novel framework for modeling formal reasoning using traditional Indian epistemic sources (Pramāṇas) and maps them onto modern reasoning styles such as deductive, inductive, and abductive logic.
+This project implements a novel framework for modeling formal reasoning using traditional proofs and maps them onto modern reasoning styles such as deductive, inductive, and abductive logic.
 It leverages the `meta-Llama-3.1-8B-Instruct` model from Meta using Unsloth's lightweight fine-tuning and evaluation tools.

 **GitHub Repository**: [https://github.com/rohitm487/minor-project](https://github.com/rohitm487/minor-project)

-## 📜 Overview
+## Overview

 The project combines Indian epistemology and machine reasoning to: